echungg1/NSF_HDR_ML_Challenge/README.md

 # Image Classification with TensorFlow

 This project demonstrates the use of TensorFlow for training a binary image classification model.
 The model is designed to classify images based on labels provided in a CSV file.
 It uses convolutional neural networks (CNNs) to process and classify images and is structured to handle the dataset efficiently.
+It was completed as part of the local division of the National Science Foundation (NSF) Harnessing the Data Revolution (HDR) Machine Learning Challenge Hackathon run by UCSD SMASH.

+## Contributors: Esther Chung, Mythri Kishore, Preethi Manne, Abhi Sathvika Goriparthy

 # Prerequisites
 Make sure to install the required dependencies before running the script: